 Solving the key challenges of data processing : Exploration, Extraction, Visualisation

-- Data exploration through the data catalog component, which allows users to browse, search and discuss data from different sources (S3 buckets, PostgreSQL databases, DHIS2 instances…).
-This will make possible the synchronization of data from different sources and formats.
+- Data exploration through the data catalog component.
+This allows users to browse, search and discuss data from different sources (S3 buckets, PostgreSQL databases, DHIS2 instances…).
+It will make possible the synchronization of data from different sources and formats.

 - Collaborative interactive computing through the notebooks component, based on Jupyterhub, where users can create and share notebooks.
 This will allow software users to easily share their ideas and advancements across teams.

 - Automated data extraction and transformation using the data pipelines component, which will greatly speed up the extraction processes.